onebeany/lidar_IMU_calib/MLX_120_INTEGRATION.md

 - ML-X 120 has an RGB field instead of an intensity field
 - Different point cloud structure compared to VLP-16

+Additionally, there was an issue where the calibration process would get stuck at "Iteration 0" due to missing return statements in the IMU bias locking methods.

 ## Files Modified

 ### 1. `/home/docker_user/catkin_li_calib/src/lidar_IMU_calib/include/utils/dataset_reader.h`